muftiaa0/final_project/README.md

 <br>3. navigate to the backend directory and do an `npm install`.
 Once it is done do an `npm start`.
 Make sure the tables are created and an admin user is created.
 <br>4.
 In a new terminal navigate to the frontend directory and do an `npm install.
 Once it is done do an `npm start`.
 <br>5.
 In your web browser navigate to http://localhost:3000
 <br>6.
 The initial user created has credentials of admin/admin.
 We recommend you change the password of this super user.
+Remember if you change this info that some of the mocha back end tests will fail.